Last Updated on November 12, 2021

 Technically speaking, all cottage cheese is ‘cultured’.

-The only safety consideration you might want to take into account is whether the cottage cheese has come from a homemade culture – in which case you might want to be careful.
+The only safety consideration you might want to take into account is whether the cheese has come from a homemade culture – in which case you might want to be careful.

 Some people successfully make homemade cottage cheese with cultured buttermilk (the traditional recipe) and other kinds of milk.

-If these milks are store-bought, they will be pasteurized, but these homemade fermented foods carry a greater risk of becoming contaminated with bad bacteria growing at the same time as the healthy bacteria (Source: ISA).
+If these milks are store-bought, they will be pasteurized, but these homemade fermented foods carry a greater risk of becoming contaminated with harmful bacteria growing at the same time as the healthy bacteria (Source: ISA).

 If you want to make your own homemade cottage cheese, you need to be very careful with temperature and time controls as well as cleanliness and the sterilization of equipment.